-The prescribed textbook for the course is: F du Toit; South African Trust Law: Principles and Practice (2nd ed) LexisNexis (2007).
-In addition, students are urged to purchase either Companies and Other Business Structures in South Africa (2009) by Davis et al, or Entrepreneurial Law (4th ed, 2008) by Benade et al. Students will be referred during lectures to various other textbooks, journal articles, cases and internet resources.
+The recommended textbook for the course is: F du Toit; South African Trust Law: Principles and Practice (2nd ed) LexisNexis (2007).
+There are three copies of this book on short-loan in the Law Library.
+If there is sufficient demand from members of the class to own their own copies of this book, we will place a bulk order with the publisher, which has the advantage that we are likely to receive a discount on the list price.
+Students will be referred during lectures to various other textbooks, journal articles, cases and internet resources.